Peddie School: Swimming

 Peddie's swimming program has and continues to be nationally ranked.
 The boys swimming team won the New Jersey Non-Public state championship in 1951.
 Peddie School swimmers (students or alumni) have represented their nations in every Olympics since 1992.
 The team has won the Swimming World Mythical National Championships eight times, including the inaugural boys' and girls' independent-school titles in 1977 and 1982.
 The teams of the early 1990s won back-to-back boys' and girls' Mythical titles in 1990 and 1991.
 The 1994-95 team was the only team ever to lead the nation in all six relays.
 In 2007 both the girls' and boys' teams claimed first place at the Eastern Interscholastic Swimming and Diving Championships held at La Salle University in Philadelphia, Pennsylvania.
 During the 2007 championships, Peddie broke three national independent-school records in the girls' relay events.
 In 2011, 2012, 2013, 2015, 2016 and 2017 the Peddie's boys swim team won the Eastern Interscholastic Swimming and Diving Championships, continuing their success.

 Basketball

 In 2010, the girls' basketball team won the ESPN National High School Invitational, defeating Oak Hill Academy by a score of 60-44 in the tournament final and finishing the season with a 25-2 record.
-From 2000-2010 the girls' basketball program has been ranked one of the top 25 teams in the country seven times.
-During this same time period, three McDonald's All-Americans played for the Falcons including: Crystal Goring '05 (Richmond), Bridgette Mitchell '06 (Duke) and Haley Peters '10 (Duke).